Bozhou Anhui, China Travel Guide

 Always prioritize personal safety.
 Share your itinerary with someone you trust.

-Research local social norms before traveling.
+Research community social norms before traveling.
 Cultural preparation enriches your experience.